cedmax/advent-of-code/2020/07/Readme.md

 <h2>--- Day 7: Handy Haversacks ---</h2><p>You land at the regional airport in time for your next flight.
-In fact, it looks like you&apos;ll even have time to grab some food: all flights are currently delayed due to <em>issues in luggage processing</em>.</p>
+In fact, it looks like you'll even have time to grab some food: all flights are currently delayed due to <em>issues in luggage processing</em>.</p>
 <p>Due to recent aviation regulations, many rules (your puzzle input) are being enforced about bags and their contents; bags must be color-coded and must contain specific quantities of other color-coded bags.
 Apparently, nobody responsible for these regulations considered how long they would take to enforce!</p>
 <p>For example, consider the following rules:</p>
 <pre><code>light red bags contain 1 bright white bag, 2 muted yellow bags.